Skip to main content

 What is the current 4-inch soil temperature in Louisiana?

-The current average 4-inch soil temperature across Louisiana is 82°F, measured at 2 USDA and NOAA stations.
-Readings range from 81°F to 83°F depending on location and elevation.
+The current average 4-inch soil temperature across Louisiana is 85°F, measured at 2 USDA and NOAA stations.
+Readings range from 84°F to 86°F depending on location and elevation.
+Soil across Louisiana is right at the seasonal normal of 85°F for mid-August, based on 2 of 2 stations with historical records.

 What does the 4 inch soil temperature mean?